ShyftXero/GUERILLA_MASK/readme.md

 ## Why GUERILLA_MASK

-- Fast to learn, fast to deploy
+- Keep it simple, dependable, and easy to train in minutes
   - Runs from one HTML file (open locally; no install)
+  - Prioritize offline use, modest hardware, and quick setup
+  - Offline by default (after first open if cached)
+- Empower communities to project messages without complex tooling
   - Works with cheap/older projectors and laptops
-- Offline by default (after first open if cached)
   - Simple, predictable controls under pressure

 Try it -> https://shyftxero.github.io/GUERILLA_MASK/
 ---